Flexor Digitorum Superficialis Muscle Anatomy

 Location & Overview

-The flexor digitorum superficialis is a muscle of the forearm and is often considered to be a superficial muscle.
-The flexor digitorum superficialis also crosses the elbow joint via the common flexor tendon.
-The flexor digitorum profundus passed deep to the digitorum superficialis.
-Distally, at the wrist, the flexor digitorum superficialis splits into four tendons.
-These four tendons pass deep to the flexor retinaculum through the carpal tunnel.
-Once the flexor digitorum superficialis reaches the distal part of the proximal phalanx of the finger, it then has an opening/split in the muscle tendon, where the tendon of the flexor digitorum profundus is able to pass through [1] [2].
+The flexor digitorum superficialis is a forearm muscle that’s commonly considered a superficial muscle.
+This flexor digitorum superficialis crosses the elbow joint via the common flexor tendon, with the flexor digitorum profundus passing deep to it.
+The common flexor tendon is a band of fibrous connective tissue that attaches to the medial epicondyle of the humerus.
+The muscles that attach to the common flexor tendon include: the pronator teres, flexor carpi radialis, palmaris longus, flexor digitorum superficialis, and the flexor carpi ulnaris.
+Distally, at the wrist, the flexor digitorum superficialis divides into four tendons.
+These four tendons travel deep to the flexor retinaculum via the carpal tunnel.
+The carpal tunnel is a narrow passageway formed by the bones and ligaments of the wrist joint.
+The flexor retinaculum forms the anterior ‘roof’ of the carpal tunnel.
+When the flexor digitorum superficialis reaches the distal part of the proximal phalanx of the finger, an opening/split appears in the muscle tendon.
+This opening allows for the tendon of the flexor digitorum profundus muscle to pass through it [1] [2].
+Images of this are included below.

-Highlighted in green, we can the flexor digitorum superficialis from a superficial view.
+Here we can the flexor digitorum superficialis from a anterior and posterior view.

 Here we can see the flexor digitorum superficialis muscle by itself.